Waalwijk: The city of Waalwijk

 Waalwijk is a city in North Brabant that lies north of Tilburg and west of 's-Hertogenbosch.
-To its north runs the river Bergse Maas.
-River Waal is further to the north.
+To its north runs the Bergse Maas canal, with the River Waal further to the north.

 Waalwijk used to be known for its shoe business.

 Waalwijk was granted city rights in 1303.
 The professional football team RKC plays in Waalwijk.

 Waalwijk is also known for an event in the city and surroundings: the "80 van de langstraat", held every September, in which a few thousand people make an 80-km walk through all towns that are part of the Langstraat region.